Bishnupada Mukerjee: Legacy

 Bishnupada Mukerjee's contributions covered the fields of pharmacology, toxicology, endocrinology, physiology, chemotherapy and standardization of procedures besides his administrative contributions.
 He was credited with efforts in standardization of drugs by introducing modern protocols of biological standardization and assays.
 His efforts are also known for putting control measures in place for controlling the pharmaceutical institutions which he worked on during his assignment with the Drugs Enquiry Committee.
 The Central Drug Research Institute at Lucknow was his brainchild and the institute helped in promoting pharmacological research in India.
 He was also instrumental in the establishment of such institutions like Indian Brain Research Association, Indian Biophysical Society and Indian Association for Biological Sciences as well as many research laboratories.
 His contributions led to the publication of Indian Pharmaceutical Codex, a reference book of Indian vegetable drugs.
 He was the chairman of the committee which published the second edition of Indian Pharmacopoeia in 1966.

 Mukerjee did extensive research on drugs, especially indigenous drugs.
 His research work with Ram Nath Chopra brought out the first scientific paper on Sarpagandha (Rauvolfia serpentina) and its medical properties.
 His research on the medicinal values of Alstonia scholaris, Caesalpinia bonducella and snake venom are well documented.
-His research on posterior pituitary hormones and their effects on liver fat helped initiate a research program at School of Medicine, Toronto University the findings of which explained the lipotropic actions of choline, betaine and methionine.
+His research on posterior pituitary hormones and their effects on liver fat helped initiate a research program at School of Medicine, University of Toronto, the findings of which explained the lipotropic actions of choline, betaine and methionine.
 He also did research on dextrorotatory hydroocupridine derivatives, anterior pituitary extracts and cyanide poisoning.
 He devised methods for determining the prothrombin time, for prolongation of insulin effect and for biological standardization of liver extracts.
 His research findings were published by way of over 300 research papers in national and international journals.

 Mukerjee was the general secretary of the Indian Science Congress Association from 1946 to 1952 and presided the 49th Congress in 1962.
 He was a member of the council, foreign secretary and vice president of the Indian National Science Academy for various tenures.
 He served as the president of the Indian Pharmaceutical Association and Indian Pharmaceutical Congress Association and was a member of the Expert Committee on International Pharmacopoeia of the World Health Organization.
 He was a member of the first Pharmacy Council of India when it was constituted in 1949 and served as a member of several government committees and sub committees related to public health.